 I had very vivid dreams as an adolescent and have since largely stopped dreaming, or at least remembering dreams in recent years; and it felt important to realize or celebrate this more recent dreaming experience.
-I think this piece certainly references a wide variety of mythological and spiritual phenomena but hopefully explores the realms of the uncanny and sensory experience.
+Therefore I made it a goal to thoroughly research and try to interpret the dreams I could remember, such as the Butterfly symbol that was consistently reoccurring.
+I think this piece certainly references a wide variety of mythological and spiritual phenomena but hopefully explores the realms of the uncanny and sensory experiences.

 I’ve had friends compare it to mistletoe or kissing balls, identify it as some kind of natural monster, and call it an orgy in a bush.
 All of these interpretations, including your own allusions to Greek mythology and Hindu religious figures, fit right in.

 Many would say that there is nothing more spiritual than exploring the inner confines of the subconscious, whether it be lucid dreaming or meditation.
 Joseph Campbell said that “The function of the artist is the mythologization of the environment and the world.”
 Would you subscribe to that?